 If you need to request a journal article via ILL please remember the following:

 Provide complete journal title information.
 Many journals may have similar titles.
 Give the title exactly as it appears in your citation, even if it is an abbreviation.

 The ISSN (International Standard Serial Number) is the most accurate way to identify a journal.
 Always provide it if you can.

 Volume and issue numbers are crucial.
 A volume may have many issues and it is important to be as specific as possible.
 Publication date and page numbers of the article are also very important.

 With few exceptions, reference books are shelved on the long diagonal stacks in call number order.
 Just as history books in the circulating stacks are cataloged as 900, so, for example, are the history reference books in REF 900.
 General encyclopedias are REF 030.
 MINERVA indicates when a book is in Reference.

 Reference librarians are the primary "interpreters" of services for the disabled in the sense that they will help the student take advantage of what is available.
 To the extent that they are able, reference librarians will give individualized assistance, including retrieving reference books from shelves.
 Phone for an appointment if you are working on a large project.
-The Circulation Department staff will assist in retrieving materials from the general stacks and help with photocopying.
+The Circulation Department staff will assist in retrieving materials from the general stacks and help with photocopying and or scanning.

 The Library, in cooperation with the Dean of Students, will provide readers from the student body to assist the visually impaired with study in the Library.

 Mills students may buy a UC Berkeley Library borrower's card for $100, valid for the academic year.
 Show your current Mills ID and a California drivers license (or official California ID) and pay by check at the Doe (Main) Library Service Desk during regular business hours.
 The card confers borrowing privileges.
 At many UCB libraries, you may use materials in the building without purchasing a card.

 See the Exception Hours for complete list of library hours for the beginning of semester and break hours.